evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ' > vite.config.js
 ```

-Restart your vite server.
+Restart your vite server and now vite has everything it needs to run an Ethereum devnet in the browser.

-## Create memory client
+## Create MemoryClient

 Now let's create a MemoryClient.
 A memory client is a [viem client](https://viem.sh/docs/clients/intro.html) using an in-memory [transport](https://viem.sh/docs/clients/intro#transports).
 This means instead of sending requests to a RPC provider like alchemy it will be processing requests with tevm in memory in a local EVM instance running in JavaScript.

-Memory client is similar to `anvil` it can
+Memory client is similar to `anvil`.
+It can:

 - Optionally fork an existing network
 - Run special scripts that have advanced functionality
 - Extremely hackable.
-Can mint yourself eth, run traces, or modify storage
+Can mint yourself eth, run traces, modify storage, and more

-1. In the `src/main.ts` file initialize a [MemoryClient](/reference/tevm/memory-client/type-aliases/memoryclient) with [createMemoryClient](/reference/tevm/memory-client/functions/creatememoryclient)
+### 1. In the `src/main.ts` file initialize a [MemoryClient](/reference/tevm/memory-client/type-aliases/memoryclient) with [createMemoryClient](/reference/tevm/memory-client/functions/creatememoryclient)

 ```typescript
 import { createMemoryClient } from "tevm";